Sanidhya2101/Social-Media-Website/README.md

 # Social-Media-Website

+Two app is added new_user and social

-firstly run it and go to admin page
+Firstly run it and go to admin page

 ### Todo